aws/sagemaker-tensorflow-extensions/README.rst

 	def combine(records):
 	    return (records[0], records[1], records[2])

-	ds = ds.batch(3)     # My Augmented Manifest has 3 attributes
-	ds = ds.map(combine) # Convert each batch of three records into a single tuple with three Tensors.
+	ds = ds.batch(3)     # Batch series of three attributes together. ds = ds.map(combine) # Convert each batch of three records into a single tuple with three Tensors.

 	# Perform other operations on the Dataset - e.g. subsequent batching, decoding
 	...

-Secondly, ensure you pass :code:`"RecordIO"` as the value for :code:`RecordWrapperType` when you launch the SageMaker training job with an Augmented Manifest File.
+Second, pass :code:`"RecordIO"` as the value for :code:`RecordWrapperType` when you launch the SageMaker training job with an Augmented Manifest File.
+Doing this will cause SageMaker to wrap each per-attribute record in a RecordIO wrapper, enabling the PipeModeDataset to separate these records.

-Thirdly, ensure your PipeModeDataset splits records using RecordIO decoding in your training script.
+Third, ensure your PipeModeDataset splits records using RecordIO decoding in your training script.
 You can do this by simply constructing the PipeModeDataset with no :code:`record_format` argument, as RecordIO is the default record wrapping type for the PipeModeDataset.

 If you follow these steps then the PipeModeDataset will produce tuples of string Tensors that you can then decode or process further (for example, by doing a jpeg decode if your data are images).